 Following are details about the Infinite Campus automated notification system:

-- Calls and texts likely will occur between 5:15 – 6:30 a.m. if school is cancelled or delayed.
+- Calls and texts likely will occur prior to 7 a.m.

 - The system will call the numbers provided in Infinite Campus, including home, work and cell phone numbers.

 - The technology is not able to dial extensions, advance through an automated attendant message system or call toll free numbers.

 - If a call goes to voicemail or an answering machine, the system will leave a message.